100% Confidential

 Strategic Acquirers

-Larger it-msp companies expanding geographically or adding capabilities.
+Larger IT Services / MSP companies expanding geographically or adding capabilities.
 They value your customer base, team, and territorial presence.

 Strong multiples (3.0x-4.0x)